chrissupinger/toboggan/README.md

 #### params

 Just like the `headers` decorator, the `params` decorator is versatile.
-The `params` decorator requires a mapping and has an optional argument of `encode`.
-By default, this is set to `False`.
-If set to `True`, the parameter mapping values will be encoded.
+The `params` decorator requires a mapping

 ```python
 from toboggan import Connector, get, params